 Soft-boots are best for those dancing and performing in their skates, as they’re more flexible and lighter in weight.
 Hard-boots, on the other hand, are ideal for those who need support for longer rides out due to them skating predominantly for fitness.
 As you’d expect, hard-boots tend to be less supple and thus slightly heavier.

-As well as boots, you’ll also need to invest in some elbow and knee pads, and a helmet.
+As well as boots, you’ll also need to invest in some protective gear such as elbow pads and knee pads, a helmet, and wrist guards.
 These might not sound glamorous, but they will ensure you don’t suffer too serious an injury.
-Other types of equipment you may not have considered is a mouthguard and skating socks.
+Other types of protective equipment you may not have considered is a mouthguard and skating socks.

 Funnily enough, the socks are the more crucial of the two, simply because skating in bare feet can cause all sorts of sores and pain due to your skin coming into contact with the inwards of your skates.
 Furthermore, socks will help soak up your sweat so that your boots don’t smell.